-- ?
-The notes are unsecured and unsubordinated obligations of JPMorgan Chase & Co.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - ?
-These notes are designed for an investor who seeks a fixed income investment, where the interest rate increases over time as described under - "Interest Rate" below, but who is also willing to accept the risk that the notes will be called prior to the Maturity Date. - ?
-Unless general interest rates rise significantly, you should not expect to earn the highest scheduled Interest Rate set forth below because the notes are likely to be called prior to maturity if interest rates remain the same or fall during the term of your notes.
-Additionally, the Interest Rate on the notes does not step up to 4.50% per annum until later in the term of the notes.
-See "Selected Risk Considerations" in this pricing supplement. - ?
-These notes have a long maturity relative to other fixed income products.
+- The notes are unsecured and unsubordinated obligations of JPMorgan Chase & Co.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - These notes are designed for an investor who seeks a fixed income investment at an interest rate of 3.00% per annum but who is also willing to accept the risk that the notes will be called prior to the Maturity Date. - These notes have a long maturity relative to other fixed income products.
 Longer-dated notes may be riskier than shorter-dated notes.
-See "Selected Risk Considerations" in this pricing supplement. - ?
-At our option, we may redeem the notes, in whole but not in part, on any of the Redemption Dates specified below. - ?
-The notes may be purchased in minimum denominations of \$1,000 and in integral multiples of \$1,000 thereafter.
+See "Selected Risk Considerations" in this pricing supplement. - At our option, we may redeem the notes, in whole but not in part, on any of the Redemption Dates specified below. - The notes may be purchased in minimum denominations of \$1,000 and in integral multiples of \$1,000 thereafter.

-Key Terms Issuer: JPMorgan Chase & Co.
-Payment at Maturity: On the Maturity Date, we will pay you the principal amount of your notes plus any accrued and unpaid interest, provided that your notes are outstanding and have not previously been called on any Redemption Date.
-Call Feature: On the last calendar day of January, April, July and October of each year, beginning on October 31, 2021 and ending on July 31, 2039 (each, a "Redemption Date"), we may redeem your notes, in whole but not in part, at a price equal to the principal amount being redeemed plus any accrued and unpaid interest, subject to the Business Day Convention and the Interest Accrual Convention described below and in the accompanying product supplement.
-Interest: Subject to the Interest Accrual Convention, with respect to each Interest Period, for each \$1,000 principal amount note, we will pay you interest in arrears on each Interest Payment Date in accordance with the following formula: \$1,000 × Interest Rate × Day Count Fraction.
-Interest Period: The period beginning on and including the Original Issue Date of the notes and ending on but excluding the first Interest Payment Date, and each successive period beginning on and including an Interest Payment Date and ending on but excluding the next succeeding Interest Payment Date or, if the notes are redeemed prior that succeeding Interest Payment Date, ending on but excluding the applicable Redemption Date, subject to the Interest Accrual Convention described below and in the accompanying product supplement.
-Interest Payment Dates: Interest on the notes will be payable in arrears on the last calendar day of April and October of each year, beginning on April 30, 2020 to and including the Maturity Date (each, an "Interest Payment Date"), subject to any earlier redemption and the Business Day Convention and Interest Accrual Convention described below and in the accompanying product supplement.
-Interest Rate: For the applicable Interest Period, the Interest Rate on your notes will be equal to: From (and including) To (but excluding) Interest Rate October 31, 2019 October 31, 2032 3.25% per annum October 31, 2032 October 31, 2037 3.50% per annum October 31, 2037 October 31, 2039 4.50% per annum The dates above refer to originally scheduled Interest Payment Dates.
-Pricing Date: October 29, 2019 Original Issue Date: October 31, 2019, subject to the Business Day Convention (Settlement Date) Maturity Date: October 31, 2039, subject to the Business Day Convention Business Day Convention: Following Interest Accrual Convention: Unadjusted Day Count Fraction: 30/360 CUSIP: 48128GL24 • ves a number of risks.
-See "Risk Fac . , •• Risk Considerations " beginning on pa nge Commission (the "SEC") nor any state see • • • • • the accuracy or the adequacy of this pricing supplement or the accompanying product supplement, prospectus supplement and prospectus.
+Key Terms JPMorgan Chase & Co.
+Issuer: Payment at Maturity: On the Maturity Date, we will pay you the principal amount of your notes plus any accrued and unpaid interest, provided that your notes are outstanding and have not previously been called on any Redemption Date.
+On the last calendar day of January, April, July and October of each year, beginning on October 31, 2021 and Call Feature: ending on July 31, 2030 (each, a "Redemption Date"), we may redeem your notes, in whole but not in part, at a price equal to the principal amount being redeemed plus any accrued and unpaid interest, subject to the Business Day Convention and the Interest Accrual Convention described below and in the accompanying product supplement.
+Subject to the Interest Accrual Convention, with respect to each Interest Period, for each \$1,000 principal amount Interest: note, we will pay you interest in arrears on each Interest Payment Date in accordance with the following formula: \$1,000 × Interest Rate × Day Count Fraction.
+The period beginning on and including the Original Issue Date of the notes and ending on but excluding the first Interest Period: Interest Payment Date, and each successive period beginning on and including an Interest Payment Date and ending on but excluding the next succeeding Interest Payment Date or, if the notes are redeemed prior to that succeeding Interest Payment Date, ending on but excluding the applicable Redemption Date, subject to the Interest Accrual Convention described below and in the accompanying product supplement.
+Interest Payment Dates: Interest on the notes will be payable in arrears on the last calendar day of April and October of each year. beginning on April 30, 2020 to and including the Maturity Date (each, an "Interest Payment Date"), subject to any earlier redemption and the Business Day Convention and Interest Accrual Convention described below and in the accompanying product supplement.
+Interest Rate: 3.00% per annum October 29, 2019 Pricing Date: Original Issue Date: October 31, 2019, subject to the Business Day Convention (Settlement Date) October 31, 2030, subject to the Business Day Convention Maturity Date: Following Business Day Convention: Interest Accrual Convention: Unadjusted Day Count Fraction: 30/360 CUSIP: 48128GL57

+Investing in the notes involves a number of risks.
+See "Risk Factors" beginning on page PS-18 of the accompanying product supplement and "Selected Risk Considerations" beginning on page PS-4 of this pricing supplement.
+Neither the Securities and Exchange Commission (the "SEC") nor any state securities commission has approved or disapproved of the notes or passed upon the accuracy or the adequacy of this pricing supplement or the accompanying product supplement, prospectus supplement and prospectus.
 Any representation to the contrary is a criminal offense.